top of page

 How might we enable serious barbecue cooks to manage airflow in offset smokers with greater precision and repeatability, without removing the hands-on nature of fire management?

-• One-handed, intuitive operation with tactile feedback
+• Operates one-handed with intuitive tactile feedback

 Screenshot 2026-01-12 at 2.17.43 PM.png